MGAPS/mgaps-website/README.md

 If you have any questions, feel free to [raise an issue](https://github.com/MGAPS/mgaps-website/issues/new).

-## Deployment

-Deployment of the website is done on a build server provided by Appveyor.
-Simply commit the changes to the website source (in `static/`, `people/`, etc.).
-Once changes on the master repository are detected, the following will happen:

-1. the build server will clone the content of the website;
-2. install the Haskell toolchain;
-3. build the compiler `mgaps-website`;
-4. Use `mgaps-website` to render the website in `docs/`
-5. check that all internal links are valid;
-6. Commit the changes in `docs/` back to the master repository.

 ## The website source

 The `mgaps-website` compiler expects certain things from your website source.
 You need at least: